How LMTX works

 However, further analysis of the results of TRx-015 suggested that a subset of patients who were taking LMTX as a monotherapy showed a significant decrease in the rate of disease progression compared to the placebo.
 Furthermore, the level of brain atrophy slowed down by 33 to 38 percent in the LMTX group compared to the placebo.
 Similar results were also seen in TRx-005 and were published in the Journal of Alzheimer’s Disease.

 Both trials also determined that the benefit of the 8mg/day dose, originally intended to be a control, was similar to the higher doses and had fewer side effects.
-To confirm whether there is a benefit to LMTX as a monotherapy, TauRx intends to initiate a further randomized, placebo-controlled, Phase 3 trial investigating LMTX at 8mg/day in patients who are not currently receiving any other standard Alzheimer’s disease therapies.
+To confirm whether there is a benefit to LMTX as a monotherapy, TauRx is currently running another Phase 2/3 trial (NCT03446001) called LUCIDITY to investigate two low doses (8 mg and 16mg) of LMTX vs. placebo.
+The trial is looking to recruit 375 participants with early Alzheimer’s disease.
+The primary outcomes of the study include changes in brain function using imaging techniques, changes in cognitive performance, and the number and types of adverse events.
+Results of the study are expected in December 2020.

 Note: Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.